CottageLabs/oarr/README.md

 Send a full or partial registry object to the registry.
 This will have the following effects:

-* If there are any fields provided that the third party does not have the rights to modify, the request as a whole will be rejected
+* If the third party does not have the right to access the registry, the request will be rejected
+* If the object violates the registry schema, the request will be rejected
 * any fields that are provided will be overwritten on the target object
 * any new fields will be added to the target object
 * Any fields which are not mentioned will be left as-is